Cheshire East Local Plan

 your comments on our

 Local Plan Documents

 The new Local Plan will consist of three key documents:

-the overall vision and planning strategy for development in the
+sets out the overall vision and planning strategy for development

-Borough.
-It also identifies strategic sites and strategic locations
+in the Borough.
+It also identifies strategic sites and strategic

-that will accommodate most of the new development needed;
+locations that will accommodate most of the new development

 - The Site Allocations and Development